 Founder of Pollima

 Ardilla is focused on creating new systems of production and consumption.
 Growing up in Kentucky as an environmentalist, organizing against mountaintop removal, she learned how to negotiate.
-With gratitude for her lessons in verbal communication she became a designer focused on popularizing sustainable, local materials to create the change she wanted to see.
+With gratitude for her lessons in verbal communication she became a designer and then a consultant focused on popularizing materials that support the circular economy.

-Ardilla always begs us to ask two questions to increase sustainability in our lives : “Where did this come from?” and “Where is this going?”
+To guide us towards progress she begs us to ask two questions to increase conscious decision making : “Where did this come from?” and “Where is this going?”

 Step by step, the human amoeba can collectively create a world where waste is a resource and everyone has value.